Mother Of Slain Singer Christina Grimmie Dies After Battle With Breast Cancer

 Tragedy has once again struck the family of slain singer Christina Grimmie.
 Her mother, Tina, has passed away after a long battle with cancer.
-The Daily Mail reports that Tina Grimmie passed away Sunday from breast cancer.
+The Daily Mail reports that Tina Grimmie passed away on Sunday from breast cancer.

 “While this is a bittersweet moment for us as a family, particularly after losing Christina two years ago, we rejoice at the thought that Tina and Christina are united once again in the presence of our Lord and Savior,” the Grimmie family said in a statement.